JoBCB/Ways_Of_Moving_Tango/README.md

 # Ways_Of_Moving_Tango

 ## This code compiles a series of javascript functions which are used on the "Tango for us Tow/ Too" performance piece.
-For more information on this project/ research please follow the link above:
+For more information on this project/ research please follow the link:

 * https://jobcb.github.io/ways_of_moving/index_tango.html

-### This script accompanies various Tango soundtracks, body movements and the unique atmosphere shared amongst the audience.